How Do I Get An Agent?

 Should I go large or small when it comes to choosing an Agent?

 A larger Agency will have a larger list of clients.
-As someone who worked on the other side of it – in Casting – I can tell you that sometimes a cap will be put on submissions, so if the opportunity goes out to 10-15 agencies and they can only send back 3-5 of their best, you have to think about where that might leave you if you’re with a bigger house and on a long list of talent that might leave you towards the bottom.
+As someone who worked on the other side of it – in Casting – I can tell you that sometimes a cap will be put on submissions.
+If the opportunity goes out to 10-15 agencies and they can only send back 3-5 of their best, you have to think about where that might leave you.
+If you’re with a bigger house and on a long list of talent that might leave you towards the bottom.

 Another plus to working with a smaller agency is there’s less likelihood of being passed over in other ways by a bigger name celebrity.
 Smaller houses are more willing to invest their time in their talent to help them to grow and succeed.
-It isn’t that the larger houses don’t care it’s that they have a large talent base – potentially a lot of big name celebrities they represent, and they’re often expected to drop everything when those guys walk in.
+It isn’t that the larger houses don’t care it’s that they have a large talent base.
+That means they may represent a lot of big name celebrities.
+It also means they’re often expected to drop everything when those guys walk in.

-When you go with a smaller house it’s possible your name will get in front of more casting directors a little bit more, and many times casting directors want to spread the wealth.
+When you go with a smaller house it’s possible your name will get in front of more casting directors a little bit more.
+Many times casting directors want to spread the wealth.

 What do you guys typically look for when signing a Voice Actor?